vpresingu/my.graine/README.md

 My-Graine does that reasoning **locally**.
 You log how you feel each day in plain language; Gemma 4, running on your own machine, turns it into a structured clinical record, finds your real triggers (and throws out the coincidences), tracks whether your treatment is working, and writes the doctor-ready history you could never assemble yourself.

-**We were offered free cloud GPU inference for this hackathon and deliberately declined it for the product** — because the entire premise is that a person's most intimate health data never touches a server.
-You can verify this claim in the strongest possible way: **turn on airplane mode and the whole app still works.**

 ---

 ## Background: why migraine is the right problem